Keyboard shortcuts

 4. Transactions are verified against consensus rules using the transaction verifier.

-5. Verified transactions are stored in memory and gossiped to peers.
+5. Verified transactions are stored in memory and gossiped to peers via the Gossip task.

 7. Transactions remain in the mempool until they are mined or evicted due to size limits.